Voluntarily set-aside and protected forest

 Unproductive forest land

 Unproductive forest land refers to forest on fallow land where total tree growth is less than one cubic metre per hectare per year.
 According to the Forest Protection Act, these areas are exempt from forestry and are important for green infrastructure, biodiversity and other ecosystem services.
-Unproductive forest land, outside formally protected forest, amounts to 3.1 million hectares, or 11 per cent of Sweden’s forest land, according to Statistics Sweden.
+Unproductive forest land, outside formally protected forest, amounts to 11 per cent of Sweden’s forest land, according to Statistics Sweden.

 View voluntarily set-aside forest and protected forest on our interactive map